bambooforest/phoible/conventions.md

 Each segment type that is composed of more than one character is first normalized into a canonical decomposition form that adheres to the [Unicode Normalization Form D (NFD)](http://unicode.org/reports/tr15/).
 However, the NFD algorithm does not define a prescribed order for all possible pairs of combining characters.
 For example, `0301` (combining acute accent) and `0308` (combining diaresis) are not re-ordered with respect to one another by the NFD algorithm, regardless of which order they occurred in the input string.
 PHOIBLE imposes an ordering that is consistent with NFD, but sets an explicit order for all combining characters used in the database.
 A ridid ordering for spacing modifier letters is also enforced.
 The chosen ordering is guided by the linguistic literature and typographical concerns, since to the best of our knowledge the IPA does not provide a recommended ordering for diacritics.

-The ordering conventions used in PHOIBLE are as follows: <!-- order from front of mouth to back wherever possible -->
+The ordering conventions used in PHOIBLE are as follows:

 1. **Place features:** linguolabial `̼`, dental `̪`, apical `̺`, laminal `̻`, advanced `̟`, retracted `̠`
 2. **Manner features:** raised `̝`, lowered `̞`, advanced tongue root `̘`, retracted tongue root `̙`, frictionalized `͓`